Guide to Data Onboarding for WattCarbon Users

 Answers to common questions about some of our terminology can be found in our FAQ.

-Step One - Device Uploading
+Step Two - Asset Uploading

-The six broad device categories are:
+The six broad asset categories are:

 1. Solar